cleverpanther/fula_translator/README.md

-# Training a Spanish-to-English model with Marian
+# Spanish-to-English model with Marian

 This is an example of building a Spansh-to-English sequence-to-sequence neural translation model using [Marian NMT](https://marian-nmt.github.io/).